Looking for support for your finance function? Book a time with an expert.

 A declining one?

-For example, if a retail business generates $500,000 in revenue with COGS of $300,000, its gross profit is $200,000, yielding a gross margin of 40%.
-Comparing this figure to industry benchmarks and historical performance provides valuable insights into a company’s operating efficiency.
+For instance, if a retail business records revenue of $500,000 with a cost of goods sold of $300,000, the gross profit will be $200,000, which gives a gross margin of 40%.
+A comparison of this with standard industry margins can offer insights into a company's efficiency of operations.

 Influence on pricing strategies

-Strategic pricing requires a clear view of both direct and indirect costs.
+Strategic pricing involves understanding both direct and indirect cost elements.

 Dynamic Pricing could be a powerful tool for margin optimization, but only when it's built on accurate cost data that tells you exactly how low you can go in different market conditions.